ngaut/stackvm/spec.md

   }
 }
 6. reasoning
-Purpose: Provides a detailed explanation of the plan's reasoning, analysis, and steps.
+Purpose: Provides a detailed explanation(chain of thoughts) of the plan's reasoning, analysis, and steps.

 Parameters:

-explanation: A string containing the reasoning and analysis for the plan.
+chain_of_thoughts: A string containing the reasoning and analysis for the plan.
 dependency_analysis: A string or structured data describing the dependencies between different steps or sub-queries in the plan.

 Example: